ultimatesource/denovogear/README.md

 The PED file is a tab delimited file.
 The first six columns of the PED file are mandatory, these are Family ID, Individual ID, Paternal ID, Maternal ID, Sex (1 = male; 2 = female; other = unknown) and Phenotype.
 Denovogear makes use of the first four columns.
-The sample ID's in the PED file need to be exactly as they appear in the BCF file header.
+The sample IDs in the PED file need to be exactly as they appear in the BCF file header.
 Sample order within the PED file does not matter, as family relationships are completely specified by the value of the child/mother/father fields in each row.

 For example, a single line in the PED file that specifies a trio looks like: